Copyleaks/Ruby-Plagiarism-Checker/README.md

 cloud = CopyleaksApi::CopyleaksCloud.new(my_email, my_api_key)
 ```

-Then you can start and scan content for plagiarism.
+Then you can start to scan content for plagiarism.
 For example, scan picture with textual content for plagirism:
 ```ruby
 process = cloud.create_by_ocr(path_to_image, language: Copyleaks::Language.english)
 ```